gisma/uavRst/README.md

 Please note that uavRst is making strong use of  GRASS7, SAGA GIS, JS, Python OTB and some othe CLI tools.
 The setup  of the correct linkage to these APIs can be cumbersome.
 For using the ```uavRST``` package you need to install the  ```link2GI``` package.
 Because the CRAN version is a bit outdated you should get the actual github hosted version of the [link2GI](https://github.com/gisma/link2GI/blob/master/README.md) package.

 Nevertheless all mentioned software packages have to be installed correctly on your the OS.
 It is just in parts tested under Windows but should run....The most easiest way to obtain a fairly good runtime enviroment is to setup Linux as a dual boot system or in a VB.
-If interested setup a clean Xubuntu or Mint Linux and then  use the  [postinstall script](http://giswerk.org/doku.php?do=export_code&id=tutorials:softgis:xubuntu:xubuntugis&codeblock=0setup) [postinstall script](http://giswerk.org/doku.php?do=export_code&id=tutorials:softgis:xubuntu:xubuntugis&codeblock=0setup) for installing most of the stuff.
+If interested in setting up a clean Xubuntu or Mint Linux and then  use the  [postinstall script](http://giswerk.org/doku.php?do=export_code&id=tutorials:softgis:xubuntu:xubuntugis&codeblock=0setup) [postinstall script](http://giswerk.org/doku.php?do=export_code&id=tutorials:softgis:xubuntu:xubuntugis&codeblock=0setup) for installing most of the stuff.

+A full list of necessary libaries and binaries beyond ```R``` will soon be provided.

 Even if honestly working on it it will be still a long run passing the CRAN check, nevertheless it runs fine for now ...

-For installation use devtools::install_github().

 ```S
 devtools::install_github("gisma/uavRst", ref = "master")